hyperledger/fabric-sdk-java/README.md

  You can clone these projects by going to the [Hyperledger repository](https://gerrit.hyperledger.org/r/#/admin/projects/).

- As SDK developement continues, this file will be updated with compatible Hyperledger Fabric and Fabric-ca commit levels.
+ As SDK development continues, this file will be updated with compatible Hyperledger Fabric and Fabric-ca commit levels.

  Once you have cloned `fabric` and `fabric-ca`, use the `git reset --hard commitlevel` to set your repositories to the correct commit.